Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ##### Running the project from GitHub

 <ol>
-<li> Manually downlaod the project from Github and upload to the IDE fo choice. </li>
+<li> Manually download the project from Github and upload to the IDE fo choice. </li>
 <li> Create a requirements txt file using the command:</li>

    ``` sudo pip3 freeze -- local > requirements.txt ```